 How to Open an Account and Trade on Pepperstone Desktop Platform?

 Opening an account with Pepperstone via the desktop trading platform involves the following steps.
 Please note that the whole process or registration may take up to 2 to 3 working days since the company needs to verify your identity before allowing you to fund your account or initiate trades.

-Navigate back to the market watchlist, and select your prefered tradable instrument, eg., GBP/USD.
+- Navigate back to the market watchlist, and select your preferred tradable instrument, eg., GBP/USD.

 Note: Clients can use a copy of their National ID card, Passport, or Driving licence for identity verification.
 The broker will also need a copy of their bank statement or utility bill for address confirmation.

 Pepperstone allows customers to trade on their mobile devices via various third-party platforms, including MT4, MT5, and the cTrader mobile trading app.
 However, a proprietary trading app would have significantly expanded the mobile trading experience.
 Clients can download the respective version of these trading platforms on their Android and iOS-based mobile devices and tablets from Google Play Store or App Store.
 Let’s list some features accessible via the mobile trading platform at Pepperstone.

 The MT4 mobile trading app enables traders to take advantage of many advanced trading tools, enabling on-the-go clients to monitor and trade forex and CFDs swiftly.

 The mobile trading platform has five tabs: Quotes, Charts, Trade, History, News, and Messages.